The Theory of ramification: Properties of the ramifier

-\begin{proof} In the forgone discussion, the number of ramifiers that led to the upper bound are integers $n\leq x$ satisfying $n\equiv 0\pmod m$.
-Let $\mathcal{I}:=\{n\leq x:\mathcal{R}(m)=n\}$ be the set of ramifiers in modulo $m$.
-Then by Theorem \ref{quadratic}, it follows that the upper bound can slightly be improved to and the result follows by taking $a=m+1$ in the sum. \end{proof}
+\begin{proof} In the preceding discussion, the number of ramifiers that led to the upper bound are integers $n\leq x$ satisfying $n\equiv 0\pmod m$.
+Let

+be the set of ramifiers in modulo $m$.
+By Theorem \ref{quadratic}, we find that the upper bound be can slightly improved to and the result follows by taking $a=m+1$ in the sum. \end{proof}

-\begin{remark} In the spirit of understanding the Goldbach conjecture we launch a very strict form of the notion of Ramifiers.
+\begin{remark} In connection with the binary Goldbach conjecture, we launch a very strict form of the notion of Ramifiers.
 The Goldbach conjecture can be formulated in this language.
 It comes in the following sequel. \end{remark}